Star Trek: Discovery season 3: release date predictions, trailer and what we know

 930 years from home.
 Their fight begins. #StarTrekDiscovery returns with a new season in 2020. #StarTrekNYCC pic.twitter.com/gaRLZbWCp7October 5, 2019

 Season 3 was confirmed on January 18, 2019, the month the second season began.
 We’re still waiting for a specific release date, though.
 Season 1 premiered in September 2017, and season 2 arrived in January 2019.
-With that 16-month gap in mind and a 2020 release confirmed by Kurtzman above, the very earliest season 3 could release is in Spring, since Picard is releasing weekly until the end of March.
+With that 16-month gap in mind and a 2020 release confirmed by Kurtzman above, the very earliest season 3 could release is in April, since Picard is releasing weekly until the end of March and it seems unlikely they'd debut new episodes at the same time.

 The Star Trek: Discovery season 3 trailer reveals the future of the universe